How To Install A Heavy Wood Mantel

 I never in a million years would have known that rebar rods could be drilled into the stone fireplace and serve as anchors for a very heavy solid wood mantel.

 Replacing a fireplace mantel was stressful as it’s a project we had never tackled before.
 I am so glad I took a chance as the fireplace beam mantel looks amazing and totally warms up the cold stone.
-What do you think?
-Do you like it better than the granite stone?
-For more fireplace makeover ideas, check out our new fireplace makeover page!

 What started as a hobby, Jessica’s blog now has millions of people visit yearly and while many of the projects and posts look and sound perfect, life hasn’t always been easy.
 Read Jessica’s story and how overcoming death, divorce and dementia was one of her biggest life lessons to date.